ckotzbauer/sbom-operator/README.md

 This target stores the SBOM as Kubernetes-ConfigMap.
 They are placed in the same namespace as the corresponding pod and the name consists of the pod- and container-name.
 The configmap is labeled with `ckotzbauer.sbom-operator.io=true` and annotated with `ckotzbauer.sbom-operator.io/image-id=<full-image-repo-with-digest>`.
-The content is stored as broli-compressed binary-data with the configmap-key `sbom`.
+The content is stored as brotli-compressed binary-data with the configmap-key `sbom`.

 ## Job-Images